taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 #### Send a test email...

+For this example, I am using Yandex and Google Groups, therefore...

+* Server: smtp.yandex.com:587
+* Example username: nfdasd@yandex.com
+* Example (app) password: kjsadkjbfsfasdfqwfq
+* Example personal email: your-email-address@example.com
+* Example group email: my-notifications@googlegroups.com

-Send one to someone directly (this is sending an email to me, please use your own email address)...
+Send an email to someone directly...

 ```
 echo "This is the body of the email.
 Test.
 Test.
-Test." | mail -s "Direct email test 01" -r nfdasd@yandex.com t0dd@protonmail.com
+Test." | mail -s "Direct email test 01" -r nfdasd@yandex.com your-email-address@example.com
 ```

-If that works fine, send one to your google group...
+If that works fine, send an email to your google group...

 ```
 echo "This is the body of the email.
 Test.
 Test.
 Test." | mail -s "Group email test 01" -r nfdasd@yandex.com my-notifications@googlegroups.com
 ```

-If you are monitoring the system log with that journalctl command, you should see something like...
+If you are monitoring the system, log with that journalctl command, you should see something like...

 ```
 Feb 15 17:50:59 mn0 postfix/pickup[20874]: D5100DC63A: uid=1000 from=<nfdasd@yandex.com>